evintunador/arxiv-summaries-workflow/README.md

 # arxiv-summaries-workflow
+*README is out of date; if anyone ever actually uses this lmk and i can update the instructions*

 This repo is public access to what I use to automate my [weekly arxiv paper skimming series](https://youtube.com/playlist?list=PLPefVKO3tDxP7iFzaSOkOZnXQ4Bkhi9YB&si=J0Rmcmy-oVyAZI7I) on youtube.
 I don't think anybody will really find a majority of these files useful but who knows.